CYBERSHOU/archlinuxarm_install_for_rpi/README.md

 # Installing archlinuxarm

-#### A simple script to install arm image of arch into a sdcard to use on raspberrypi.
+#### A simple script to install arm image of arch into a sdcard to boot on raspberrypi.

 **USAGE:**
 ```bash